-Applicants with a pending degree or in progress prerequisite(s) may still submit their CASPA application; however, official proof of completion (i.e. official transcripts) of outstanding requirements must be received by the PA Admissions Office by the deadline noted above.
+Applicants may submit CASPA application with two prerequisites in-progress; however, all admissions requirements, degree and coursework prerequisites must be completed by December 31, 2018.
 Applicants should be aware; some universities have lag times in producing official transcripts which could impact their ability to be considered for admission.

 Health care experiences will be considered on a case-by-case basis and dependent upon the quality of patient interaction.

 - Military medic or corpsman